Dutch Oven Accessories for Cast Iron Cooking

 18. All-Purpose Chef Set

-The real advantage of traveling with a set like this is that the utensils are all wrapped up in a tough carry bag.
+The real advantage of traveling with a set like this is that the utensils are wrapped in a tough carry bag.

 You need the tools anyway.
 Maybe a gift at some point for the avid camp chef.